asis2016/django-blog-app/README.md

 # A Basic Django Blog App

-This is a simple demonstration of Blog (app) made in Django.
+This is a simple demonstration of Blog (app) made in Django framework.

 ## Tech Stack
-Python, Django, Gunicorn, Heroku
+Docker 20.10.6, Python 3.8, Django 3.2.3, Whitenoise, Gunicorn, Heroku

 ## Demo